root-project/root/core/doc/v600/index.md

     to public.
 In particular this means that code compiled as part of the dictionary no longer has access to protected and private members of a class (except where allowed by the C++ standard).
+    In particular, this means that the code used for read rules (#pragma read) can no longer access private member unless they have been mentioned as a target of the rule.
 -   rootcling no longer considers a friend declaration to be a declaration for the friended function.
 In particular this means that rootcling may now issue: